zipurman/oVIRT_Simple_Backup/README.md

  - Better docblocks in code to make contributors possible ;)
  - Restore currently creates a clone which needs NICS, CPU, MEM, etc adjusted after complete.
 Working on getting a full restore to work but API is being fussy and cryptic.
  - Add retention period into headless mode so that older backups are removed
+ - **Sometimes a shutdown/start of the VM Backup Appliance running the script is required as oVirt sometimes cannot image the reused /dev/XdX.
+If you are having issue, shutdown the vm and then start it again.
+Reboot wont work.**
 ---

 ###### THIS SCRIPT IS CURRENTLY BETA and should only be used by those who understand the risks.